Adoption and Foster Care Resources

-Every child deserves a sense of stability and a safe place to call home, so please contact Art Silverman, CONCERN’s Director of Fundraising & Marketing at email@example.com or 610-944-0445, or visit www.concern4kids.org to learn more about the joys and rewards of becoming a foster or adoptive parent.
+Every child deserves a sense of stability and a safe place to call home, so please contact Cindy O'Neil, CONCERN’s Manager of Foster Care Intake and Recruitment at email@example.com or 610-944-0445, or visit www.concern4kids.org to learn more about the joys and rewards of becoming a foster or adoptive parent.

 THE CONNECTICUT DEPARTMENT OF CHILDREN AND FAMILIES

 The Connecticut Department of Children and Families (DCF) is the state child welfare agency focused on strengthening families and achieving safety, well-being and permanency for Connecticut's children.
 DCF wants to let families know there are children who need families to call their own for a lifetime.
 Adopting through DCF is a wonderful way to build your family and create a lifelong relationship with a child.
 DCF is always seeking adoptive families to parent children from all backgrounds and of every age.
 We are especially in need of families who can care for sibling groups, teenagers and children with medically complex needs.
 Learn more about the children for whom DCF is seeking families by logging on to our website at www.ctfosteradopt.com.

 For more information about DCF please visit the Department’s website at www.ct.gov/dcf.